Section 3: Jeepers & Virginia Creepers

 I have a love-hate relationship with this area.
 There are some beautiful spots and some interesting features, but it is a managed logging area scarred with dirt roads all over the place.
 This makes it very inviting to ATV, Jeep, and dirt bike riders who always seem to be tearing around the woods when I’m there.
 They do seem to stick to the maze of logging/forest roads, but their presence can be menacing and certainly is annoying.

 There is a nice parking area for the Tunxis on 202, after which the trail then heads up a hill, away from the dirt roads that lead away from the lot.
 Unfortunately, since this is a major staging area for motorized visitors, the trail up the hill is brutally eroded – this is exacerbated by the fact that the soil here is very sandy for some reason.
-Look at this crap:
+Look at this mess:

 Once on top of the rise, though, the erosion sort of dissipates and there are some decent views to the west of Bee Mountain.
 I only mention that because I enjoy the name, “Bee Mountain.”
 After this jaunt through the woods and down the other side of the hill, the rest of this section travels on those forest roads – many of which are actually open to traffic.
 Some of these roads offer shortcuts (I guess) because I’ve seen several non four-wheel drive cars plodding along through these woods.

-There’s really nothing exciting to report (though I did assist some rather hopeless lost hikers without a map) the rest of the way… Unless you are like me and just enjoy the simple pleasure of hiking along… dunh dunh dunnnnhhhh – Satan’s Kingdom Road!
+There’s really nothing exciting to report (though I did assist some rather hopelessly lost hikers without a map) the rest of the way… Unless you are like me and just enjoy the simple pleasure of hiking along… dunh dunh dunnnnhhhh – Satan’s Kingdom Road!
 Here is the southern end of it, in all its evil glory:

 Scary, huh?
 You see, I told you this section has everything!
 My fear is palpable:

-The final mile or so up Satan Kingdom’s Road affords hikers the opportunity to hop off the main Tunxis to do some of the loop trails I’ve previously described (Again, here).
+The final mile or so up Satan Kingdom’s Road affords hikers the opportunity to hop off the main Tunxis to do some of the loop trails I’ve described elsewhere.
 Since I’d already walked the length of Satan’s Kingdom Road, this was my stop and turn-around point for the day and I headed back to my car of off Route 202.
 But just to complete the trail’s description, the road sort of deteriorates to become a rutted rocky mess as it crests a hill just before becoming paved.

 Yes, people do actually live on Satan’s Kingdom Road.
 The trail walks its entire length, from the middle of the woods, to the half-mile paved section out to Route 44.
-It does veer off the road for a short section, to better view the Farmington River a bit better.
+It does veer off the road for a short section, to view the Farmington River a bit better.

 I’ve closely followed the drama of the Satan’s Kingdom street sign for a while, but it’s become pretty tiresome.
 It gets stolen as frequently as you’d imagine.
 I did note the one experiment- which I thought was rather brilliant – when the town (purposely or accidentally) put up a sign noting “Statan’s Kingdom Road,” perhaps in an effort to dissuade thievery.
-But alas, a couple months later I saw a correctly spelled sign and then it was stolen and then it was back and on and on the saga goes.
-So I gave up on trying to follow its travails (you can check it out here, as well as the story behind the unique name.),
+But alas, a couple months later I saw a correctly spelled sign and then it was stolen and then it was back and on and on the saga continues.
+So I gave up on trying to follow its travails (you can check it out here, as well as the story behind the odd place name.),

 The “gorge” alongside the road is called “Satan’s Kingdom Gorge” and truth be told, it really is one of the deeper gorges in the state.
 (We don’t have that many.)
 I wouldn’t want to fall down it, that’s for sure.
 Anyway, the trail crosses the Farmington River here via the Route 44 bridge and then heads north towards it’s terminus up near the Massachusetts border.
 There is a huge parking lot across route 44 from the trail at the Satan’s Kingdom Recreation area, so if you’re going south or north on the trail, it’s a good place to start.